News

 A Fulton County judge overturned the law in November, but Georgia officials immediately appeal the decision.
 The Georgia Supreme Court reinstated the LIFE Act the following week.

-Exceptions: The LIFE Act allows exceptions for rape and incest reported to law enforcement, “medically futile” pregnancies, and when “necessary in order to prevent the death of the pregnant woman or the substantial and irreversible physical impairment of a major bodily function of the pregnant woman.”
-The rape and incest exceptions end after 20 weeks of pregnancy.
+Exceptions: The LIFE Act allows exceptions for rape and incest reported to law enforcement up to 20 weeks of pregnancy, “medically futile” pregnancies, and when “necessary in order to prevent the death of the pregnant woman or the substantial and irreversible physical impairment of a major bodily function of the pregnant woman.”

 Penalties: Abortionists can face penalties of up to 10 years in prison for criminal abortions.

-Georgia’s heartbeat law also features a unique component defining unborn babies as legal persons “at any stage of development” under Georgia law.
+Georgia’s heartbeat law also features a unique component defining unborn babies as legal persons under Georgia law.

 Planned Parenthood Southeast and other abortion groups argued that the personhood provisions were unconstitutionally vague, but the 11th Circuit rejected those claims.
 “The expanded definition of natural person is not vague on its face,” the court’s ruling states.